Free Missouri Public Records (Search Information Databases)

 There are some criminal records that are exempted from the public view, as in the case of juvenile records whose records are sealed by the court.

-How Can I Look at Local Mugshots in Missouri?
+How Can I Look at Local Mugshots in MO?

 When an individual has been arrested and taken into custody, officers will take the mugshots of the individual and place them in the arrest record; these mugshots also appear on inmate records and sex offender registries.
 Mugshots are public information in the state of Missouri.